NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Muskmelon

-Several varieties of cantaloupes are grown around the world.
-However, two common types that named after their place of origin have become popular in the western world:
+Several varieties of cantaloupes are cultivated worldwide.
+However, two common types, named after their places of origin, have gained popularity in the Western world:

-3. North American cantaloupe (Cucumis melo reticulatus), famous in the United States and some parts of Canada, is named reticulatus due to its net-like (or reticulated) skin covering.
-Honeydew melons have sweet, characteristic pale green succulent flesh.
+2. North American cantaloupe (Cucumis melo reticulatus), renowned in the United States and parts of Canada, is named reticulatus due to its net-like (or reticulated) skin.
+Honeydew melons boast sweet, characteristic pale green succulent flesh.

-4. Yubari melon (Yubari king) is a special hybrid cultivar type grown in Yubari city in Hokkaido, Japan.
-Surrounded by mountains and well-drained volcanic ash soil, the produce commands a special prize for its sweet mellow flavor.
+3. Yubari melon (Yubari king) is a special hybrid cultivar grown in Yubari City, Hokkaido, Japan.
+Surrounded by mountains and well-drained volcanic ash soil, this produce is prized for its sweet, mellow flavor.

-Internally, its flesh color ranges from orange-yellow to salmon, has a soft consistency and juicy texture with a sweet, musky aroma that emanates best in the completely ripe fruits.
-At its center, there is a hollow cavity filled with small off-white color seeds encased in a web of mucilaginous netting.
+Internally, the flesh color ranges from orange-yellow to salmon, possessing a soft consistency and juicy texture.
+They emit a sweet, musky aroma, most pronounced in fully ripe fruits.
+Towards the center, there's a hollow cavity filled with small off-white seeds enclosed in a network of mucilaginous netting.

-1. Wonderfully delicious with rich flavor, cantaloupes are very low in calories (100 g fruit has just 34 calories) and fats.
-Nonetheless, the fruit is rich in numerous health promoting polyphenolic plant-derived compounds, vitamins, and minerals that are absolute for optimum health.
+1. Cantaloupes, wonderfully delicious with a rich flavor, are remarkably low in calories (just 34 calories per 100g) and fats.
+Nevertheless, they are packed with numerous health-promoting polyphenolic plant-derived compounds, vitamins, and minerals essential for optimal health.

-2. The fruit is an excellent source of Vitamin-A, (100 g provides 3382 IU or about 112% of recommended daily levels) one of the highest among Cucurbita fruits.
-Vitamin-A is a powerful antioxidant and is essential for healthy vision.
-It is also required for maintaining healthy mucosa and skin.
-Consumption of natural fruits rich in vitamin-A has been known to help protect from lung and oral cavity cancers.
+2. This fruit is an outstanding source of Vitamin-A, providing 3382 IU (about 112% of recommended daily levels) per 100g, one of the highest among Cucurbita fruits.
+Vitamin A acts as a powerful antioxidant, crucial for healthy vision and maintaining mucosa and skin health.
+Regular consumption of natural fruits rich in vitamin A can help protect against lung and oral cavity cancers.

-3. Cantaloupes also rich in antioxidant flavonoids such as beta-carotene, lutein, zeaxanthin, and cryptoxanthin.
-These antioxidants have the ability to help protect cells and other structures in the body from oxygen-free radicals and hence, offer protection against colon, prostate, breast, endometrial, lung, and pancreatic cancers.
+3. Cantaloupes are also rich in antioxidant flavonoids such as beta-carotene, lutein, zeaxanthin, and cryptoxanthin.
+These antioxidants protect cells and other structures in the body from oxygen-free radicals, offering protection against colon, prostate, breast, endometrial, lung, and pancreatic cancers.

-4. Total antioxidant strength regarding oxygen radical absorbance capacity (ORAC) of cantaloupe melons is 315 µmol TE/100 g.
-The value for honeydew melon is 241 µmol TE/100 g.
+4. The total antioxidant strength, measured by oxygen radical absorbance capacity (ORAC), of cantaloupe melons is 315 µmol TE/100g, while honeydew melon has a value of 241 µmol TE/100g.

-5. Zeaxanthin, an important dietary carotenoid, selectively absorbed into the retinal macula lutea in the eye where it is thought to provide antioxidant and protective UV light-filtering functions.
-It, thus, offers protection of eyes from "Age-related macular degeneration" (ARMD) disease in the elderly.
+5. Zeaxanthin, an essential dietary carotenoid, is absorbed into the retinal macula lutea in the eye, providing antioxidant and protective UV light-filtering functions.
+It offers protection against "Age-related macular degeneration" (ARMD) disease in the elderly.

-6. It is an ideal source of electrolyte, potassium.
-100 g fruit provides 267 mg of this electrolyte.
-Potassium is an important component of cell and body fluids and helps control heart rate and blood pressure.
-It thus offers protection against stroke and coronary heart diseases.
+6. Cantaloupe serves as an excellent source of electrolyte potassium, providing 267 mg per 100g.
+Potassium is vital for cell and body fluid balance, helping to regulate heart rate and blood pressure, thus offering protection against stroke and coronary heart diseases.

-7. The fruit also contains moderate levels of B-complex vitamins, such as niacin, pantothenic acid, and vitamin C, and minerals like manganese.
+7. The fruit contains moderate levels of B-complex vitamins such as niacin, pantothenic acid, and vitamin C, along with minerals like manganese.

-8. Regular consumption of foods rich in vitamin-C helps the human body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.
-The human body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
-Commercially, muskmelons are being used to extract an enzyme superoxide dismutase (SOD), which plays a vital role as a first-line antioxidant defense in the human body.
+8. Regular consumption of foods rich in vitamin C boosts the body's resistance against infectious agents and scavenges harmful oxygen-free radicals.
+Manganese, found in cantaloupes, acts as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Additionally, muskmelons are commercially utilized to extract superoxide dismutase (SOD), a vital first-line antioxidant defense in the human body.

 See the table below for in depth analysis of nutrients: